chaudharyviv/confluence-rag-platform/README.md

 - Live/real-time indexing - nightly-refresh-via-Git is the free-tier trade-off; a real problem with that cadence is the trigger to move to an always-on host, not before.
 - A wired-up `SERPAPI_API_KEY` search call for the external-fallback path - `needs_external` questions currently get Claude's general knowledge, explicitly labeled unverified in the UI and audit log.

-See §7 of [`production-rag-architecture.md`](production-rag-architecture.md) for the fuller rationale and what would trigger building each of these.
+See [`production-rag-architecture.md`](production-rag-architecture.md) for the fuller rationale and what would trigger building each of these.

 ## Contributing